Presque Isle Harbor Association By-Laws

 ARTICLE III – Member

 Section 1.
 Ownership of one or more lots within Presque Isle Harbor shall constitute and establish the owner thereof as a member, “Member”of the Association.
 Ownership of a lot shall mean, ownership in fee, or equitable ownership as land contract vendee when lot is being purchased on a land contract.
 For purposes of this Article, no lot can have more than one owner, and any interest held as security only, will not constitute ownership.
 In cases where there are unrelated multiple owners of a lot, only one of the owners shall be recognized as the Member and entitled to all of the rights and privileges of the Association.
 All other owners shall be considered guests.

 Section 2.
 Persons not holding such an interest in any lot may become non-voting members of the Association under terms and conditions prescribed by the Board of Directors.

 Section 3.
 The exercise of membership use privileges is conditioned upon the payment of annual and special assessments according to a schedule established by the Board of Directors.
 Any assessment not paid on the due date are delinquent and the Executive Director or such other person as may be authorized by the Board may enforce payment in accordance with the Restrictive Covenants.

 Section 4.
 Each member in good standing shall be entitled to the use and enjoyment of the common properties and facilities.
 A member shall not be considered in good standing unless all annual and special assessments are current on each lot owned by the member.
-Membership privileges shall be automatically suspended during any period that an assessment is due and unpaid.
+Membership privileges, including but not limited to the ability to exercise voting rights on any matter addressed by these By-Laws, shall be automatically suspended during any period that an assessment is due and unpaid.
 Additionally, the right to membership privileges may be suspended for a period not to exceed thirty (30) days by action of the Board of Directors for infraction of any published rules and regulations of the Association.